selmants/HI_Model/README.md

 LUCAS model output data and metadata are freely available in machine-readable format through the USGS ScienceBase data repository at: https://doi.org/10.5066/P9AWLFKZ

-Manuscript submitted for publication in the IOPscience journal *Environmental Research Letters* on 2021-04-05
+Manuscript submitted for publication in the IOPscience journal *Environmental Research Letters* on 2021-04-05, accepted for publication on 2021-08-27.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5198072.svg)](https://doi.org/10.5281/zenodo.5198072)